-Manufacturers list noise levels in the low 50 dB range, many touting their units as being “whisper quiet”.
-And indeed, on low fan speed, even with the compressor on, at least a few of the units we tested were measured in the low 50s (dB).
+Most manufacturers list noise levels in the low 50 dB range, many touting their units as being “whisper quiet”.
+And indeed, on low fan speed, even with the compressor on, at least a few of the units we tested were measured in the low 50s, even the high 40s (dB).

 But, while noise levels are lower on low fan speed, the quality of the noise produced is extremely unpleasant.
 Without the overpowering effect of high fan noise, compressor noise dominates the perceived noise at these lower noise levels.
 And this compressor noise is highly unpleasant.